 - Jewish print cultures & the Digital Humanities

 My book on the Hebrew language in the eighteenth century analyses the intertwined religious and secular contexts of its renewal as a modern language of the Jewish nation in the diaspora (2009, in German).
-It shows how Jews in the eighteenth-century drew – sometimes programmatically – on the cultural creativity of early modern Jews from Italy, Poland, the Habsburg Empire, the Netherlands and the Ottoman Empire to shape their place in the emerging modern secular states, while maintaining transnational links across the diaspora.
+It shows how the authors of the early Jewish Enlightenment drew on the cultural creativity of early modern Jews in Poland, the Habsburg Empire, the Netherlands and the Ottoman Empire to shape their place in the emerging modern secular states, while maintaining transnational links across the diaspora.

 I welcome inquiries from prospective PhD students who would like to pursue research projects in areas that relate to the themes mentioned above, including projects that seek to advance the cooperation between Jewish Studies and the Digital Humanities.